nodecopter/summerofdrones.com/pages/sponsor.md

 Also included:

+* Special Advertisement Opportunity (see below)
 * 9 tickets to events of your choice (3 tickets per event maximum)
 * Free standing banner at all events (provided by you)

+The Special Advertisement Opportunity can be negotiated depending on your needs.
+For example, you could have a 60 second video clip played at the beginning of every event or give out a product / material to every attendee at every event.

 ### Drone Sponsor - 15k USD (Limit 4)